 Plan an educational experience for your students that will enhance and reinforce your curriculum.
 Customize your day around the following subject areas, available every operating day from May 16th through June 20th.

 PHYSICS: A comprehensive workbook exploring hands-on physics principles using real-world examples throughout the Park on PHYSICS DAYS or any day you choose!
 The 2013 Physics Workbook can be downloaded here for review (PDF file).

 SCIENCE: Experiments and demonstrations of how scientific principles govern our daily lives.
 Workbooks outline various scenarios and our EXTREME SCIENCE daily show reinforces the experience.
 The 2013 Science Workbook can be downloaded here for review (PDF file).

 HISTORY: Topics integrate Park history, US history and World history.
 The Freedom Shrine, a reproduction collection of America’s historical papers and documents spanning the 1600’s through the 1900’s, will be open for viewing from noon to 1pm, Monday– Friday.
 Download the 2013HISTORY LESSON PLAN here.

 HORTICULTURE: Students will learn about the variety of species of trees and flowers found at Canobie Lake Park, as well as how a cornfield was created on harsh, compacted land.

-VIDEOGRAPHY: Students will create video presentations of their trip to the Park, submit videos for a chance to win two iPads® – one for the winner, one for his or her school.*
+VIDEOGRAPHY: Students will create video presentations of their trip to the Park.

 MUSIC PERFORMANCE: School musicians and bands can apply to perform in Canobie’s Center for the Performing Arts at the Dancehall Theater (click here for more information).